Why do cats hiss? As it turns out, there are all kinds of reasons for a cat hissing!

 At a fundamental biochemical level, brain research tells us that a cat hisses when the part of the brain called the hypothalamus is stimulated beyond a minimum threshold.

-Feline research suggests that hissing is one possible precursor to defensive or predatory behavior, but it can also be caused by artificial or disease-induced stimulation of the hypothalamus.
+Feline research suggests that hissing is one possible precursor to defensive or predatory behavior.
+However, it can also be caused by artificial or disease-induced stimulation of the hypothalamus.

-The simple reason for the question, “Why do cats hiss?” is because the cat is stressed out, irritated, afraid, or angry.
+The answer to the question, “why do cats hiss?” is fairly simple.
+Cats hiss when they are stressed out, irritated, afraid, or angry.

 The goal of any cat hissing is to be left alone.